makyo/writing/work/claw17/disappearance.md

 "Straight?"
 A smile tugs at the healing brands on my cheeks.
 They're starting to come in white.

 He laughs, "I ain't making a pass at you, don't worry.
 Sex ain't a thing 'round here.
-Not for me, at least."
+Not for me, at least.
+Hell, maybe you like girls too.
+Not my business."
 He copies my swirl and we both enjoy the pleasant clinking of ice against glass.
 "No, I mean straight.
 You're a good lady.
 You're out here to get away, you say, and I trust that's all you're doing.
 No thieving, no running, you ain't in trouble."

 I settle back into the deck chair and attempt to use that 'silence' technique I keep running into.
 He just grins.